 On 13 December 2016 the United States announced that because of concerns regarding Yemen, it would halt some arms sales to Saudi Arabia.
-However, during President Donald Trump's visit to Saudi Arabia during May, the United States announced a potential arms deal worth almost $110 billion, including ending the moratorium on selling precision-guided munitions.
+However, during President Donald Trump's May 2017 visit to Saudi Arabia, the United States announced a potential arms deal worth almost $110 billion, including ending the moratorium on selling precision-guided munitions.

 On 15 June the UNSC adopted a Presidential Statement calling for greater facilitation of humanitarian access and deployment of additional monitors for the UN Verification and Inspection Mechanism for Yemen (UNVIM).
 The statement also called for a durable cessation of hostilities.

 The distinction between military and civilian targets is central to IHL and must be adhered to at all times.
-Parties to the conflict must halt the use of illegal and indiscriminate weapons, including cluster munitions and land mines.
-UN member states should also immediately halt the sale of weapons to parties to the conflict who have been implicated in atrocities.
-All parties must uphold their responsibility to protect vulnerable populations regardless of their tribal, religious or political affiliations.
+Parties to the conflict must halt the use of illegal and indiscriminate weapons, including cluster munitions and landmines.
+UN member states should also immediately halt the sale of weapons to parties to the conflict who have been implicated in violations of international law.